voxpupuli/librarian-puppet/README.md

 Librarian-puppet support both v1 and v3 of the Puppet Forge API.
 Specify a specific API version when installing modules:

-    $ librarian-puppet install --use-v1-api # this is default; ignored for official Puppet Forge
+    $ librarian-puppet install --use-v1-api # use the v1 API
-    $ librarian-puppet install --no-use-v1-api # use the v3 API; default for official Puppet Forge
+    $ librarian-puppet install --no-use-v1-api # use the v3 API; this is the default

-Please note that this does not apply for the official Puppet Forge, where v3 is used by default.

 Get an overview of your `Puppetfile.lock` with: